sungheeyun/sungheeyun.github.io/_posts/2025-01-31-PST - arbitrariness-vs-inevitability.markdown

 Of course,
 it could be argued that,
 for example,
-if this number is greater than 2 by any amount, the universe would collapse immediately after <a href="https://en.wikipedia.org/wiki/Big_Bang">the Big Bang</a>, or/and if the number if less than 2 by any amount, the universe would explode, hence we would not exist now.
+if this number is greater than 2 by any positive amount, the universe would collapse immediately after <a href="https://en.wikipedia.org/wiki/Big_Bang">the Big Bang</a>, or/and if the number if less than 2 by any positive amount, the universe would explode, hence we would not exist now.
 However, let us postpone the discussions of such matters for now